okhra-dev/okhra/README.md

 # How to use

-You can either select any text on the page, the right-click it and choose `Check with Okhra` or click the extension icon and paste the text in the box.
+You can either select any text on the page, then right-click it and choose `Check with Okhra` or click the extension icon and paste the text in the box.
 Note that predictions may not be accurate for small texts (less than 100 words).
 You can select a false positive rate from 0.1% to 1% and toggle dark theme.

 # Accuracy